igd-geo/lidarserv/README.md

 #### Viewer mode

-In Viewer mode, the client can subscribe to a query.
+In Viewer mode, the client can subscribe to a query and attribute filters.
 The server will return the query result and keep it up-to-date as new points are added to the point cloud.

 The client starts with an empty query result.
 The server will send a series of `IncrementalResult` messages that contain instructions for the client of how to update the current query result.
 Like this, the server keeps the client-side query result in sync with the actual query result, updating it whenever new points are added to the point cloud, or after the query has been changed by the client.
+When the server has no more updates for the client currently, it will send a `ResultComplete` message.
+This message is used to store the las file in the output-file-query client.

 ![](img/mermaid-diagram-query.svg)
 [Diagram source](https://mermaid-js.github.io/mermaid-live-editor/edit/#pako:eNp9kk1OwzAQha8SeUt6AS8qoYJEF6BCJVbZjOwpWHVmgjMGVVXvjqNJiCIoXo3f-8bPf2fj2KOxpsePjOTwLsBbgrahqowOkgQXOiCp9pg-Mf3WXwN-TfoTC1ZcsJGu1bTVloIEiKEHCUwKq7dar5W11QPGyOqpVLxpgf-8HQeSTeTst3TgK4tvmAjdkP5YDmyvbFvVemrSaTV0KBmZO63-DHnOmE6zv6QXe7-Zb8YlbJEE4gv2Ocqy4SdiNWYodOuOM4fkdVIKU5sWUwvBlzc9D3Jj5L0ENMaW0kM6NqahS-Fy50Hw3gfhZOwBYo-1gSy8P5EzVlLGCRo_xUhdvgF9-7pg)